-- c.
-MOSL should review and resolve any issues that this would create, such as capacity limits. - d.
+- a.
+MOSL should review and resolve any issues that this would create, such as capacity limits.
+(Rolled over to CPW142 Change Process) - b.
 Pilot with several Retailers in the live environment to provide confidence in the API solution and allow them to understand how to integrate it within their systems and processes.
+(Anglian are Live with 2 Retailers)